comet-ml/rllib-example/README.md

 ## To Run

-**Note:** To run this example you will need a machine with more than 2 CPUs.
+**Note:** To run this example you will need a machine with at least 4 CPUs.

 ```
 python comet_rllib_example.py